THE MEMBERS OF MRO-TEK REALTY LIMITED

 4. MATERIAL CHANGES & COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THECOMPANY BETWEEN THE END OF THE FINANCIAL YEAR AND THE DATE OF THE REPORT:

-There are no material changes and commitments between the end of the Financial Year andthe Date of the Report which affect the financial position of theCompany.
+Other than above there are no material changes and commitments between the end of theFinancial Year and the Date of the Report which affect the financial position of theCompany.

 5. EVENTS SUBSEQUENT TO THE DATE OF FINANCIAL STATEMENTS:

 There are no significant events subsequent to the date of financial statements apartfrom the matters mention about point.

 Your Company has registered profit for the current year after a gap of seven years.
 Whilstyour Directors understand the sentiments of the investors due to the losses incurredduring the past years the Company's recovery remains work in progress and much more needsto be done and as such this constrains the Board from recommending the dividend.

 The Directors will strive hard to bring the Company back to dividend track as soon aspossible and the improving performance of the Company is expected to continue tofacilitate consideration of dividend in the years to come.

 During the year five (5) meetings of the Board of Directors were held on the followingdates: 05.05.2016 28.05.2016 08.08.2016 09.11.2016 and 03.02.2017 and related detailsincluding that of the various Committees constituted by the Board are made available inthe Report of Directors on Corporate Governance forming part of the Annual report placedbefore the Members.

 Committees of the Board: